jlakhlili/ai-wildfire/README.md

 ## Conclusion

+This study presented a wildﬁre risk prediction mechanism, based on meteorological data.
+The results demonstrates the ability to predictions forest with a limited amount of data, However several avenues remain to be explored to achieve a model with a very high accuracy, like include other data from weather prediction mechanism and test different deep learning methods.

 ## References

 [1] Nicolas Frangieh et al. "Wildfires front dynamics: 3D structures and intensity at small and large scales".
 Combustion and Flame, Volume 211, 2020, Pages 54-67, ISSN 0010-2180. https://doi.org/10.1016/j.combustflame.2019.09.017.